amnn/3rd-year-report/report.md

 set of learnable languages.

 # Background
-\textit{The definitions in this section are standard, and can be found in detail in the appropriate sections of\ \cite{Sipser:1996:ITC:524279}.}
+\textit{Most definitions in this section can be found in greater detail in the appropriate sections of\ \cite{Sipser:1996:ITC:524279}.}

 \vbox{
   \begin{definition}[alphabet]